An operational characterization of the notion of probability by algorithmic randomness and its applications: Ensemble

-\end{postulate} Postulate~\ref{measurements} describes the effects of measurements on quantum systems using the notion of \emph{probability}, whereas it does not mention the \emph{operational definition} of the notion of probability.
-On the other hand, there is a postulate about quantum measurements with no reference to the notion of probability.
-This is given in Dirac \cite[Section 10]{D58}, and describes a spacial case of quantum measurements which are performed upon a quantum system in an \emph{eigenstate} of an observable, i.e., a state represented by an eigenvector of an observable. \begin{postulate}[Dirac \cite{D58}] If the dynamical system is in an eigenstate of a real dynamical variable $\xi$, belonging to the eigenvalue $\xi'$, then a measurement of $\xi$ will certainly gives as result the number $\xi'$.
+The first reason of the fact that \emph{an elementary event with probability one occurs certainly in quantum mechanics} is given as follows.
+As mentioned above, Postulate~\ref{measurements} does not refer to the \emph{operational definition} of the notion of probability, whereas it is heavily based on the notion of \emph{probability}.
+In contrast, there is a postulate about quantum measurements with no reference to the notion of probability.
+This is given in Dirac~\cite[p.35]{D58}, and describes a spacial case of quantum measurements which are performed upon a quantum system in an \emph{eigenstate} of an observable, i.e., a state represented by an eigenvector of an observable. \begin{postulate}[Dirac~\cite{D58}, p.35] If the dynamical system is in an eigenstate of a real dynamical variable $\xi$, belonging to the eigenvalue $\xi'$, then a measurement of $\xi$ will certainly gives as result the number $\xi'$.

 \end{postulate} Here, the ``dynamical system'' means quantum system, and the ``real dynamical variable'' means observable.